-If ever I was going to care about someone settling down, getting married and responding to the ticking clock, it is Rosalie Craig starring as Bobbie in the inventive new version of Stephen Sondheim’s Company.
+If ever I was going to care about someone settling down, getting married and responding to the ticking clock, it is Rosalie Craig starring as Bobbie in the inventive recent version of Stephen Sondheim’s Company.

-Craig/Bobbie is sassy.
+Craig/ Bobbie is sassy.
 She is glamorous and devil-may-care and the kind of woman you – I – would want as a friend.
 She exhibits a stereotypically masculine attitude to the opposite sex in her love ‘em and leave ‘em liaisons.
 As well she might, given that Bobbie was originally conceived as Bobby by the lyricist and composer.
 Craig is a delight in the role.

 The clever staging sees her crammed into a small room centre-stage, walls and ceiling pressing close so that she is literally boxed in by her well-meaning friends and their expectations, and the tick-tick-tick of time passing, a reminder that the key difference between the sexes remains children.
 A bloke can become a father late into life, as demonstrated by any number of men: Robert de Niro, (son Eliot at 55, daughter Helen by surrogate at 68), Rod Stewart (last son, Aiden Patrick, at 66) and the late Lord Young, founder of the Open University and father of his last of six children at 81.